-For each water filtration product we review, we do a deep dive into owner reviews to identify the pros and cons of owning the system.
-We then pass along our findings to you to help you save time and get a better understanding of the benefits and problems current owners are experiencing before you buy.
+For each water filtration product we review, we do a deep dive into current info to identify the pros and cons of owning the system.
+We then pass along our findings to you to help you save time and get a better understanding of the benefits and problems before you buy.

-Here’s what we concluded after investigating Kube Water Filtration System reviews:
+Here’s what we concluded after investigating the Kube Water Filtration System:

 - Depending on the strength of your incoming water pressure, you may experience a significant drop in cold water pressure (up to 40%).
-Several owners reported that the drop was too much for them, while others are pleased with their cold water pressure after installing the Kube.
 You do have the option to use the bypass valve when you want to boost cold water pressure, but you may not be fond of the idea of going beneath the sink each time you want to boost pressure.